acegiak/WhisperFollow/readme.txt

 = How do I add links? =

-You can add things to your blogroll using the links editor in the Wordpress admin section.
+You can add things to your blogroll using the links editor in the Wordpress admin section which is recommended.
+You can also add things using the quick add box at the bottom of the page.

 == Changelog ==

+= 1.5.0 =
+* added support for attached media in streams
+* added search function
+* added page skip functions

 = 1.4.0 =
 * Major Rejiggering to the interface.
 Now with fancy new infinite scrolling!